 Private Property

 Property rights in Cuba are weak.
-Private property (beyond “personal” property) was not given constitutional standing until the 2019 constitutional reform.
-Legislation legitimizing small and medium businesses was finally passed in 2021.
-Prior to this, the private sector was considered merely “self-employment,” without the full legal standing of private business.
-Houses used as restaurants or bed and breakfasts had to be personal property and therefore were not considered a “means of production.”
+After 1959, the revolutionary government confiscated all large businesses without proper compensation.
+Individuals were allowed to keep no more than one urban and one rural home.
+All rental property became state property.
+Over time, Cubans who rented expropriated homes were allowed to become the owners of those homes.
+Smallholder farmers retained their property.
+Private property (beyond “personal” property) did not receive constitutional standing until the 2019 constitutional reform.
+Legislation legitimizing small and medium-sized businesses was finally passed in 2021.
+Before then, the private sector was considered merely “self-employment,” without the full legal standing of private business.
+Houses used as restaurants or bed-and-breakfasts had to be personal property and therefore were not considered a “means of production.”

-A recent reform allowed for the lease of idle state land for agricultural production.
-Initially, the leases were for 10 years only, though they were renewable.
-At the end of this period, everything built on the land would belong to the state.
-The time frame has since been extended, but the concept of leasing rather than property ownership remains.
+A recent reform authorized the leasing of idle state land for agricultural production.
+Initially, leases were limited to 10 years, though they were renewable.
+At the end of this period, everything built on the land would revert to the state.
+The term has since been extended, but the practice of leasing rather than property ownership remains.
+The government can grant and revoke licenses for self-employment.
+It can also grant and revoke authorizations for foreign companies interested in investing in Cuba.

 Property rights